Employee benefits, made clear.

 Experience-Rated Benefits

 Pricing for experience-rated benefits (health, dental, Short-Term Disability) is determined each year based on the previous claims experience.
-Claims experience simply refers to the number of claims in dollars the insurance carrier paid to the members, based on the chosen plan design.
+Claims experience simply refers to the number of claims in dollars the insurance carrier paid to the members of the plan.

 There are a number of additional factors that affect your pricing, which are summarized below: